-When it comes to custom software, application, or website development for your business or brand, you have a number of options to choose from.
-And while all options have their own benefits and favorable elements, they are not created equal.
+And while all options for software development have their own benefits and favorable elements, they are not created equal.

 As you consider how to proceed on your next project, it’s imperative that you explore the options in front of you and make a calculated decision based on the one that’s most likely to benefit you and your users the most.